Cost of Living in Philadelphia, PA 2023

-In the present day, The City of Brotherly Love sits as one of the foremost metropolitan areas in the country.
-Densely populated and consisting of interesting geographical features, including the Delaware River, Philadelphia calls both city-lovers and outdoor adventurers in equal measure.
+In the present day, The City of Brotherly Love sits as one of the major metropolitan areas in the country.
+Densely populated and filled with interesting geographical features, including the Delaware River, Philadelphia calls both city-lovers and outdoor adventurers in equal measure.

 Philadelphia Housing Costs

 Don't worry.
-For most, making the move to Philadelphia doesn't break the bank.
+For most, moving to Philadelphia doesn't break the bank.
 Despite being one of the most populous cities in the nation, Philadelphia boasts a lower cost of living than other comparable cities.
 In fact, Philadelphia's median rent rate is less than half of San Francisco's.

-With one-bedroom apartments sitting at a median rent price of $965, Philadelphia offers substantial bang for your buck.
-If you need a bit more space, you can splurge on a two-bedroom unit for just $1,118.
-That's a very competitive rate for city living.
+With one-bedroom apartments sitting at a median rent price of $1,099, Philadelphia offers a substantial bang for your buck.
+If you need a bit more space, you can splurge on a two-bedroom unit for just $1,281, a very competitive rate for city living.

 That said, rent prices in the city have seen a recent increase.
-Our Philadelphia rent report shows a 0.4% jump in February.
-However, this jump isn’t reflective of a universal increase.
-In a year-over-year comparison, Philadelphia rent prices are down by 6.2% from last year as of March 2021.
+Our Philadelphia rent report shows a 0.3% decrease since last month.
+The same goes for a yearly comparison, as Philadelphia rent prices are up by 0.9% year-over-year.

 Making your move before rent prices rebound might be enough to get you a substantial deal on a great apartment.

-As a historic city, Philadelphia offers renters a plethora of options when it comes to choosing a home.
+As a historic city, Philadelphia offers renters a plethora of options for to choosing a home.
 Select an apartment in one of the high-rises that make up the city skyline or find a converted unit in a historic building.
 The options are endless!

 Major cities tend to be hit-or-miss when it comes to public transportation options.
-Fortunately, Philadelphia hit the mark on its public transportation.
+Fortunately, Philadelphia hit the mark for public transportation.
 Residents can choose from buses or rail to get to where they need to go.

 The Southeastern Pennsylvania Transportation Authority (SEPTA) is responsible for providing transportation throughout the city.
 If you're looking to save on your commute cost, choose a weekly pass over a single daily pass.
-A one-day convenience pass will cost you $9, while a weekly pass costs $25.50.
+A one-day convenience pass costs $9, while a weekly pass costs $25.50.

 However, if you prefer a more frugal approach, you can save up to 75% by choosing a monthly public transportation pass for $96.
 With that, you’ll spend just around $1,152 on the year.

 If you're lucky, you might be able to walk everywhere!
-The city is extremely walkable and bike-able, for that matter!
+The city is highly walkable and bike-able, for that matter!

 Philadelphia Food Costs

-The average Philadelphia resident spends $3,690 on food annually.
-For a family of four, with two adults and two children, this expense increases to a whopping $10,806 yearly.
+The average Philadelphia resident spends $3,891 on food annually.
+However, for a family of four, with two adults and two children, this expense increases to a whopping $11,446 yearly.

-That said, those amounts reflect a situation in which every meal and snack is made at home.
+Note that those amounts reflect a situation in which you make every meal and snack at home.
 If you're searching for a bargain, Philadelphia is home to a few of the gold standard grocers when it comes to budget shopping.
 ALDI and Trader Joe’s offer incredible savings that typically beat the prices of their local competitors.

-Late nights at work, lack of time, and busy days all contribute to grabbing a meal at a local eatery, such as Reading Terminal Market, which is Philadelphia’s indoor farmers market.
+Late nights at work, lack of time, and busy days contribute to grabbing a meal at a local eatery, such as Reading Terminal Market, which is Philadelphia’s indoor farmers market.
 It’s one of the oldest and largest public markets in the US.
-Pair that with Philadelphia's delectable food options, and it's not surprising that many residents eat out regularly.
+Pair.
+With Philadelphia's delectable food options, it's not surprising that many residents eat out regularly.

-If you intend to join them, expect to pay $63.25 for a three-course meal for two at a mid-range restaurant and a standard 15% tip, according to data from Numbeo.com.
+If you intend to join them, expect to pay $70 for a three-course meal for two at a mid-range restaurant and a standard 15% tip.
+For an inexpensive meal, you'll spend $20.

 Philadelphia Healthcare Costs

-Unfortunately, healthcare costs have been rising across the country.
-As healthcare insurance can help to reduce your out-of-pocket expenses, it's necessary to find an affordable plan for you and your family.
+Unfortunately, healthcare costs are on the rise across the country.
+As healthcare insurance can help reduce your out-of-pocket expenses, it's necessary to find an affordable plan for you and your family.

 Healthcare.gov offers a look at different plan options available.
-You can search through options that include low-cost, single member, and family plans to help you find the best match.
-The site also provides essential data and tools.
-Those include open-enrollment dates and how to report a move to ensure that you don't lose coverage.
+You can search through options including low-cost, single member, and family plans to help you find the best match.
+The site also provides essential data and tools, including open-enrollment dates and how to report a move to ensure that you don't lose coverage.

 There are many low-to-no-cost healthcare options in Philadelphia.
 These city health centers offer fee programs based on income and family size to ensure affordable service for all.
-If you need help enrolling in a health insurance plan, you can do it in-person at any of the city health center locations.
+If you need help enrolling in a health insurance plan, you can do it in-person at any city health center location.

 Philadelphia experiences a full four seasons.
 These usually consist of a mild spring and fall season, hot summers, and cold winters.

-The weather will definitely have an impact on your utility bill.
-So, it's important to seek out energy-efficient apartment units to save on your utility bill.
+The weather will have an impact on your utility bill, so it's important to seek out energy-efficient apartment units to save on your utility bill.

-Looking for more ways to save will be important.
 Philadelphia residents' utility bills are generally higher than the national average.
-The average utility bill for a Philadelphia resident is $264.86 including gas, electricity, and water.
+The average utility bill for a Philadelphia resident is $169.12 including gas, electricity, and water.

-Be sure to take the time to research your options before deciding on a service.
-Some service plans and bundles for WiFi and cell service come with add-ons such as free streaming services included, especially for new customers.
+Be sure to take time to research your options before deciding on a service.
+Some service plans and bundles for WiFi and cell service come with add-ons such as free streaming services, especially for new customers.
 If you're lucky enough to catch the right promotion when switching, you can get the most bang for your buck.

 Fitness and Entertainment

 Philadelphia residents enjoy numerous options when it comes to fitness and entertainment.
-Residents can take a stroll through the city center and view some of the gorgeous works of architecture or freestanding art monuments.
+Residents can take a stroll through the city center and view some of the gorgeous architectural works and freestanding art monuments.

 Fitness lovers can head out on the town to enjoy a run through one of the city's many parks or break a sweat at a local gym.
 In short, there are tons of fitness and entertainment opportunities in Philadelphia.
 Here's a breakdown of a few of those options and how they’ll affect your budget.

-For a fitness buff who wants a basic gym set up with few to no amenities, expect to pay $35.17 a month on average.
-However, if you enjoy amenities such as an indoor pool, sports court access, a sauna, and more, you'll likely have to shell out a lot more.
+For a fitness buff who wants a basic gym set up with few to no amenities, expect to pay $37.22 per month on average.
+However, if you enjoy amenities such as an indoor pool, sports court access, or a sauna, you'll likely have to shell out a lot more.

-However, if you're low-maintenance and looking for a way to stay fit at home, many gyms are offering digital memberships.
-Those may include live classes and workouts.
-These memberships generally cost less than in-person gym access.
-So, it could be a great way to save.
+However, if you're low-maintenance and looking for a way to stay fit at home, many gyms offer digital memberships, which typically include live classes and workouts.
+These memberships generally cost less than in-person gym access, so it could be a great way to save.

 Sports Lover?
 Catch a Game

-However, depending on which game you see and where you sit, there will be vastly different costs for the experience.
+However, depending on which game you see and where you sit, the experience will have vastly different costs.
 Here are the average ticket costs for each sports team to help you plan your game day budget.